sachsmc/causaloptim/cran-comments.md

 - Windows 10, R 4.1 on local machine
 - Win Builder dev and release
-- Rhub builder on linux platforms
+- Rhub builder and github actions on linux platforms
-- Rhub builder on OSX
+- Rhub builder and github actions on OSX